oscarlaaaa/fun-algo-stuff/README.md

 # LeetCode Solutions
-In this repository, I'll be archiving of all the various [LeetCode](https://leetcode.com/) solutions I came up with and improved upon throughout my grind.
+In this repository, I'll be archiving of all the various [LeetCode](https://leetcode.com/) solutions I came up with and improved upon throughout my grind since I'm running out of space in my OneNote.
 All problems will be labeled and organized according to difficulty along with my own notes on them.

 I'll be slowly migrating all the current solutions I have saved, so stay tuned B)